uyuni-project/uyuni-rfc/accepted/00075-api-versioning.md

 non-breaking changes.

 The version bumping is described by this example:
 - After SUMA 4.2 release (API version is `25`) Uyuni bumps the version to `26.01`
 - On SUMA 4.3 release, the SUMA API version gets set to the current Uyuni API version at that time, e.g `26.10`
 - Uyuni API version gets increased to 27.01
 - On backporting features from Uyuni which change the API, SUMA 4.3 increases the minor version `26.11`, `26.12`, etc...

-TODO: details about the CI watching job with 3 checkboxes, exactly one must be crossed (minor change, major change, skip)

 Sol 1 + introspection has the same advantages.